 When inserting a new needle make sure that the flat side of the needle goes to the rear.
 Tighten the needle screw firmly.
 Never use a blunt needle.

 The needle size has to match the thickness of the fabric and the thread you use for your project.

-Check whether the needle passes without obstacles through the hole of the needle plate, whether the needle is sharp, whether it is bent or even broken.
-For this tutorial we will use universal needles size 80/12 and 90/14.
+Check whether the needle passes without obstacles through the hole of the needle plate, whether the needle is sharp, and whether it is bent or even broken.
+For this tutorial, we will use universal needles sizes 80/12 and 90/14.